NIVANorge/chemspiderapi/README.md

 > `R` functionalities for ChemSpider's new API services

-ChemSpider has introduced a new API syntax in late 2018. `chemspideR` provides `R` wrappers around the new API services.
+ChemSpider has introduced a new API syntax in late 2018, and [the old ChemSpider API syntax will be shut down at the end of November 2018](http://link.rsc.org/rsps/m/xSq8Cm8ovjN8-Elm0eYB3Sey61zutqNIUUaMcyc14sQ). `chemspideR` provides `R` wrappers around the new API services from ChemSpider.

 The aim of this package is to: